k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 #### Queries Path

-The ```queriesPath``` plugin input parameter must be set to the path of the file containing the list of queries to be analyzed.
+The ```queriesPath``` plugin input parameter must be set to the path to a folder containing the files with a list of queries to be analyzed.

 The file name format is: ```<Data Platform name>.sql```.